 In the case of persistent serious misbehaviour, the parents/guardians concerned will be invited to attend a formal meeting with the Principal and Class Teacher to discuss the child’s behaviour.

-The pupil is formally warned that future misbehaviour by him/her will lead to him/her being recorded in the ‘Office Incident Book’.
-(Advice and suggestions on how to improve behaviour are again given)
+The meeting is logged on Aladdin(Advice and suggestions on how to improve behaviour are again given)

 If misbehaviour continues, the pupil is recorded in the ‘Office Incident Book’.
 Parents/Guardians are informed and invited in by the Principal to discuss persistent misbehaviour and an undertaking must be given that pupil will be on good behaviour.